skeweddata/skeweddata.github.io/_drafts/nfts_attribution.md

 ## NFTs as Digital Ownership

 Furthermore, the interaction between the commit history stored by Git and the online platforms to host those repositories is really interesting.
-Because the mechanism for creating new commits (Git) is a transparent system separate from the platforms that host the code for everyone to view, the core data that governs attribution is extremely portable.
+Because the mechanism for creating new commits is a transparent system separate from the platforms that host the code for everyone to view, the core data that governs attribution is extremely portable.
 Don't like that Microsoft bought GitHub?
 Migrate to GitLab!
 Collaborators don't like GitLab?
 Try out Bitbucket!
 This is a pretty powerful idea — by virtue of being in a distributed transaction history, your code contributions are resilient to